Frequently Asked Questions: Research Set-Aside Program

-4. How much fish are set aside to fund research, and how much money is generated?
+How much fish is set aside to fund research, and how much money is generated?

-The New England Fishery Management Council reserves set-aside quota and days-at-sea through fishery management plan specifications and frameworks.
-The amounts are established under each respective fishery management plan, and may be adjusted through future Council action.
-Because the value of RSA quota and days-at-sea are driven by market conditions, these estimates are approximate and will vary from year to year.
+The councils reserve set-aside quota and days-at-sea through fishery management plan specifications and frameworks.
+The amounts are established under the respective fishery management plan, and may be adjusted through future council action.
+Because the value of RSA quota and days-at-sea is driven by market conditions, these estimates are approximate and will vary from year to year.

-Successful grant recipients partner with the fishing industry to harvest set-aside pounds or use days-at-sea through RSA compensation fishing.
+Successful grant recipients partner with the fishing industry to harvest set-aside pounds or to use days-at-sea through RSA compensation fishing.
 The grant recipient and industry partner either share the proceeds generated from compensation fishing trips, or the grant recipient sells the right to harvest RSA pounds or days-at-sea outright.
-For more information on compensation fishing, see the section within this document dedicated to that process.
+For more information on compensation fishing, see the section dedicated to that process.

 Request for Proposals

-2. Can I be notified when an RSA Federal Funding Opportunity is published?
+Can I be notified when an RSA Notice of Funding Opportunity is published?

-3. How long is the Federal Funding Opportunity open?
+How long is the Notice of Funding Opportunity open?

-The Federal Funding Opportunity is open for 60 days.
+The Notice of Funding Opportunity is open for 60 days.

 Proposal Review and Selection Process